 Every day from 9:00 am - 3:00 pm, children take part in numerous activities designed to strengthen their math, reading, and writing skills, along with problem solving and language acquisition.
 Instructors deliver academic activities in the morning, and provide physical activity and cultural experiences in the afternoon.
 These experiences include field trips, guest artists, and sports and recreation activities.
 To ensure children make the most of the program, they also receive two nutritious meals each day.

-Children attending one of the following schools are encouraged to contact their local teacher to discuss the possibility of registering for CSI:
+Children attending one of the following schools in the Winnipeg School Division are encouraged to contact their local teacher to discuss the possibility of registering for CSI: